 Repetitive strain injury (RSI) is a general term used to describe the pain felt in muscles, nerves and tendons caused by repetitive movement and overuse.
 Repeated use of the same movements can cause inflammation and damage to soft tissue (muscles, nerves, tendons and tendon sheaths).

 The condition mainly affects the upper body, such as the forearms and elbows, wrists and hands, and the neck and shoulders.
+Repetitive strain injuries include many localised injuries such as trigger finger, golfer’s and tennis elbow and carpal tunnel.

 Burning, aching or shooting pain

-Fatigue or lack of strength
+Fatigue or lack of strength/weakness in the hands, forearms and/or grip strength

 Difficulty with normal activities like opening doors, chopping vegetables, turning on a tap